-- In case you couldn't tell, this is often an integral part of the Gundam Series character arcs, usually combined with, or even as often fueling, Angst and War Is Hell.
+- This is often an integral part of the Franchise/Gundam Series character arcs, usually combined with, or even as often fueling, Angst and War Is Hell.

 - In A Song of Ice and Fire fandom, a number of shippers support a pairing between enemies Ned Stark and Cersei Lannister.
 Note that Cersei herself proposed an affair between them as a way of settling their political differences, although it's doubtful whether she was actually at all attracted to him, as opposed to just wanting to seduce him for purely instrumental reasons.